LabridTech/LabridTech/README.md

 - **Phone:** +92 3233673292
 - **WhatsApp** +92 3349870151

-Connect with us on [LinkedIn](https://www.linkedin.com/company/LabridTech) | [Twitter](https://twitter.com/labridtech) | [Facebook](https://www.facebook.com/labridtech) for the latest updates and tech insights. -- ye bhi daikh li zara
+Connect with us on [LinkedIn](https://www.linkedin.com/company/LabridTech)| [Facebook](https://www.facebook.com/labridtech) for the latest updates and tech insights.

 Thank you for considering Labrid Tech as your technology partner.
 We look forward to helping you achieve your tech goals!